vestrel00/contacts-android/docs/dev-notes.md

 Contact id: 55, lookupKey: 0r55-2E4644502A2E50563A503840462E2A404C2A562E4644502A2E50, displayNamePrimary: Contact With Local RawContact
 Contact id: 56, lookupKey: 2059i6f5de8460f7f227e, displayNamePrimary: Contact With Synced RawContact
 #### RawContacts table
-RawContact id: 55, contactId: 55, displayNamePrimary: Contact With Local RawContact RawContact id: 56, contactId: 56, displayNamePrimary: Contact With Synced RawContact
+RawContact id: 55, contactId: 55, sourceId: null, displayNamePrimary: Contact With Local RawContact RawContact id: 56, contactId: 56, sourceId: 6f5de8460f7f227e, displayNamePrimary: Contact With Synced RawContact
 ```

 There are two Contacts each having one RawContact.

 Notice that the lookup keys are a bit different.

 - Contact With Local RawContact: 0r55-2E4644502A2E50563A503840462E2A404C2A562E4644502A2E50
 - Contact With Synced RawContact: 2059i6f5de8460f7f227e

+The Contact with synced RawContact uses the RawContact's `SOURCE_ID` as part of its lookup key.

 The Contact with unsynced, device-only, local RawContact has a much longer (or shorter e.g. 0r62-2A2C2E)
 lookup key and starts with "0r<RawContact ID>-" and all characters after it are in uppercase.
 The